YihDu/YihDu.github.io/index.md

 ## Research Interests

-- **Bioinformatics:** Machine learning in bioinformatics and computational biology
+- **Bioinformatics:** machine learning in bioinformatics and computational biology
-- **Machine Learning:** Natural Language Processing , Graph Neural Networks
+- **Machine learning:**Natural Language Processing and Graph Neural Networks

 <!-- ## News

 - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.